sharoncornelius/idpf-specification/idpf_specification.md

 * vPort RX Default Queues must be set upon execution of the OP_CREATE_VPORT command.
-The lowest RX Queue index must be used for all three engines (LAN, RDMA and CPE).
+The lowest RX Queue index must be used for all three engines (LAN, RDMA, and CPE).

 * OP_DISABLE_VPORT and OP_DESTROY_VPORT commands can be issued even when all or some of vPort associated queues are enabled, including TX,